rahmahkn/rahmahkn/README.md

 ## <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="17px"> Hello!
 Hi!
-I'm Rahmah, an MSc Cognitive Science Student at The University of Edinburgh.
+I'm Rahmah, an MSc in Cognitive Science Student at The University of Edinburgh.
+Graduated with my BSc in Computer Science from Institut Teknologi Bandung.

 ### 😄 Activity
 Currently studying how both human and artificial intelligence work.
 Previously researching natural language processing, managed to do some professional work in IT audit and consulting, also a bit of software engineering.
 Somewhat still exploring other exciting things in life!